 All academic courses are taught online.
 Practicum placements are available in a variety of settings in or near the students' communities and may focus on medically underserved and culturally diverse populations.
 Students will complete a thesis or scholarly project and pass comprehensive exams in addition to coursework.

-In order to be eligible for admission MS(N) Nursing Leadership Program, applicants must meet the following criteria:
+To be eligible for admission, applicants must meet the following criteria:

-Application to the MS(N) Program requires application to the Graduate School.
+Application to the MS(N) Program requires an application to the Graduate School.

-Students accepted into the program are required to be computer literate and either own or have regular access to a computer with a CD writer and high-speed Internet access.
-Nurse Educator students are required to purchase a microphone and webcam for their computers.
-Additional expenses include the purchase of textbooks at approximately $800.00 plus per year.
+Visit the Graduate School’s tuition and fee rates page for current cost information.
+Admitted students are required to be computer literate and either own or have regular access to a computer with a CD writer and high-speed Internet access.
+Students are required to purchase a microphone and webcam for their computers.
+Additional expenses include textbooks at approximately $800 per year.